How to copy a table from PDF to Excel: 8 methods explained

 2. Upload your PDF to an online conversion tool

-There are many simple web-based conversion tools out there that can simplify the PDF tables to Excel workflow.
+There are many simple web-based conversion tools out there that can simplify the PDF table to Excel workflow.
 Whether you want the output in CSV, XLS, or XLSX format, these tools can manage it all.

 Use Nanonets' free online conversion tool to extract tables from PDFs